Compare & book Classic cruising(5,774)

 Mediterranean

-The Mediterranean was made for cruising, and as a result is one of the most classic and popular cruise destinations in the world.
+The Mediterranean was made for cruising, and as a result, it is one of the most classic and popular cruise destinations in the world.
 In the Mediterranean, passengers sail through warm seas through countless unique destinations and countries, stretching from Spain in the west right through to Israel on the far eastern shores.
-Popular Mediterranean cruise destinations include Spain, the south of France, Italy, Balearic Islands, Italian islands, Malta, Greece, Croatia, Turkey and Cyprus.
-Nowhere else in the world can you so effortlessly island hop, lying on a Croatian beach the one day and exploring ancient Greek ruins the next.
+Popular Mediterranean cruise destinations include Spain, the south of France, Italy, the Balearic Islands, the Italian islands, Malta, Greece, Croatia, Turkey and Cyprus.

 Caribbean

-Think of idyllic and quintessential cruising destinations and the Caribbean will probably spring to mind.
-Scattered across the turquoise warm waters of the Caribbean Sea, the region of the Caribbean is a world of its own – one of long sunsets, powder-soft beaches, spice- and scented breezes and vibrant ports swaying to the sound of steel drums.
+Think of idyllic and quintessential cruising destinations, and the Caribbean will probably spring to mind.
+Scattered across the turquoise warm waters of the Caribbean Sea, the region of the Caribbean is a world of its own – one of long sunsets, powder-soft beaches, scented breezes and vibrant ports swaying to the sound of steel drums.
 Most major cruise lines sail to the Caribbean, offering island-hopping itineraries to the likes of Barbados, Antigua, St Lucia, Grenada, Tortola, Martinique and St Maarten.
-Royal Caribbean even has a private island in the region, Perfect Day at CocoCay.

 Baltics and Scandinavia

-Historical cities, medieval architecture, imperial palaces and war-time monuments, the Baltics and Scandinavia have it all.
-A Baltics and Scandinavia cruise is best suited to lovers of culture, history and architecture, sailing across the icy waters of the Baltic Sea and taking in world-class capitals like Berlin, Stockholm, Copenhagen, Tallin, Riga, Vilnius and Helsinki.
+Historical cities, medieval architecture, imperial palaces and wartime monuments, the Baltics and Scandinavia have it all.
+A Baltic and Scandinavia cruise is best suited to lovers of culture, history and architecture, sailing across the icy waters of the Baltic Sea and taking in world-class capitals like Berlin, Stockholm, Copenhagen, Tallinn, Riga, Vilnius and Helsinki.
 Explore countless old towns with cobbled streets and fairy-tale architecture along the Baltic coast and visit former World War II naval ports.
-Many Baltics and Scandinavia cruises also make stops in Russia’s magical St Petersburg.

 The Danube

 The Danube is the king of European rivers, winding its way through 10 countries and inspiring Johann Strauss to compose one of the most famous waltzes ever written.
 The Blue Danube offers a serene yet exciting cruise experience, winding its way through Hungary, Austria, Slovakia, Romania, Germany and Serbia.
-Stops on a Danube cruise include the imperial cities of Budapest and Vienna – home to palaces, museums and vibrant city life – yet also the serene Wachau Valley with its clifftop castles, churches and rolling hills.
-Danube cruises can also head further east to Bucharest and Belgrade, heading to the Danube Delta near the Black Sea.
+Stops on a Danube cruise include the imperial cities of Budapest and Vienna – home to palaces, museums and vibrant city life – and the serene Wachau Valley with its clifftop castles, churches and rolling hills.

 Nile

-For a classic river cruise experience, there are few better places than Egypt’s river Nile, the birthplace of river cruising and the longest river in the world.
-Travellers come to the Nile to live ancient history, explore chaotic and intoxicating Cairo and enjoy the year-round good weather.
-A Nile river cruise is one of the best ways to explore Egypt, with the Pyramids of Giza, the Sphinx, Luxor's Valley of the Kings and Abu Simbel all found on, or near, its fabled banks.
-Itineraries typically run between Luxor and Aswan, where days are spent exploring temples and tombs and evenings spent sipping sundowners watching feluccas, and Nile crocodiles float by.
+For a classic river cruise experience, there are few better places than Egypt’s River Nile, the birthplace of river cruising and the longest river in the world.
+Travellers come to the Nile to live ancient history, explore chaotic and intoxicating Cairo and enjoy year-round good weather.
+A Nile River cruise is one of the best ways to explore Egypt, with the Pyramids of Giza, the Sphinx, Luxor's Valley of the Kings and Abu Simbel all found on, or near, its fabled banks.
+Itineraries typically run between Luxor and Aswan, where days are spent exploring temples and tombs and evenings are spent sipping sundowners, watching feluccas, and Nile crocodiles float by.

 Meet the captain